devCLee/Urban_Heat_Island_Prediction_Dashboard/README.md

 - **Data Availability and Quality:** Sought out high-resolution, recent datasets to ensure reliable predictions.
 - **Scalability:** Designed modular pipelines—easy to expand to other cities or incorporate new data without major overhaul.
 - **Ethical Review:** Considered privacy in publicly displayed location data; prioritized open data sources and algorithms for transparency.
-- **User Feedback:** Incorporated suggestions from urbanists and environmental scientists to refine dashboard usability and relevance.

 ***